dbdespot/pysewer/README.md

 ### Preprocessing

-The main objective of sewer layout generation is to connect all buildings to a waste water treatment plant (wwtp) while keeping system cost low.
+The main objective of sewer layout generation is to connect all buildings to a waste water treatment plant (WWTP) while keeping system cost low.
 The initial graph represents all potential sewer lines in our model domain.

 Preprocessing comes down to:

 - "connecting" buildings to the street network
-    - clustering of buildings surpasing a predefined threshold
+- clustering of buildings surpassing a predefined threshold
-- contracting the street nework for more efficient graph traversal
+- contracting the street network for more efficient graph traversal

-After preprocessing, all relevant data is and stored as a MultiDiGraph to allow for assymmetric edge values (e.g. elevation profile and subsequently costs).
+After preprocessing, all relevant data is and stored as a MultiDiGraph to allow for asymmetric edge values (e.g. elevation profile and subsequently costs).

 ### Graph Attributes